 There are three steps to setting boundaries.
 First, you need to define the boundary.
 You need to figure out how much of the issue is within your control, and what is not.
 For example, if you are feeling hurt because someone you care for borrowed money and never paid it back, you have some control.
 While you can not necessarily force them to repay you, you can make a decision to not lend them money again.
 Make sure that you are realistic and avoid ultimatums because they are more difficult to follow through with.

 After you define the boundary you need to clearly communicate it to the other person.
 Establishing boundaries can be uncomfortable when you are new at it, or this is a new thing in your relationship.
-That is why it is so important that you are realistic and that the intention is always one of reducing the impact of the other person’s behavior on you rather than trying to control them.
-For example, if you do not want your loved one to be intoxicated around you then asking them to leave or not use around you or even leaving yourself.
+That is why it is so important that you are realistic and that the intention is always one of reducing the impact of the other person’s behaviour on you rather than trying to control them.
+For example, if you do not want your loved one to be intoxicated around you then ask them to leave or not use around you or even leave yourself.
 This all depends on what your relationship is and who is involved; are there children?

-Being assertive, and offering explanation can help to get your message across.
+Being assertive, and offering explanations can help to get your message across.
 Timing is also important, make sure the person is in the right frame to approach them.
 Calming yourself before approaching, and remaining calm through the conversation is integral (see last month’s series on emotional Self-Regulation).

 The key to good boundaries is being consistent.
-For the other to take you seriously you need to do what you say, so make sure to set yourself up for success!
+For others to take you seriously you need to do what you say, so make sure to set yourself up for success!
 An important point here is that a boundary needs to be consistent with your values, which means that the actual boundary is flexible to different situations.
 To be true to yourself you need to be open to changing your mind.
 For example, imagine the same loved one had been working on building back your trust and asked for help with a security deposit on an apartment.
-Depending on many factors unique to your situation, you might change your original boundary, or not, but either way it needs to be consistent with your values.
+Depending on many factors unique to your situation, you might change your original boundary, or not, but either way, it needs to be consistent with your values.
 These are not easy decisions to make.

 Week 4: Overcoming Challenges to Setting Boundaries